ritvikmath/jekyll-now/_posts/2016-12-20-RiseAndDemise.md

 Now, let's get on to the main event, the growth in this gap over time.
 The methodology here was also simple.
 We fit an Ordinary Least Squares line to the data of Year vs. GPA gap and computed the slope of this line for all our majors.
 The steeper this line, the faster the gap is growing over time and the shallower the line, the slower the gap is growing.
 Negative values for slope indicate a trend that the gap is actually shrinking.

-Let's again first look at the top 20 majors by applicant share.
+Let's again first look at the **top 20 majors by applicant share**.

 <figure>
 <center>